Gov. Jerry Brown: Democrats don't have a Pelosi problem

 Flake accused Trump of simplifying the country's problems, especially when it comes to manufacturing.
 He said he plans to oppose forthcoming trade legislation likely backed by the White House.

-“My concern is that populism is a sugar high, once you come off it, it’s particularly troublesome for the party,” Flake said.
+“My concern is that populism is a sugar high," Flake said.
+"Once you come off it, it’s particularly troublesome for the party."